A Pizza Mart

 Stewart Street and the Downtown Slice Economy

 Seattle's downtown dining grid runs on two parallel tracks.
-On one side sit the reservation-driven rooms — places like Canlis and Joule, where the sequence of a meal is as deliberate as the food itself.
+On one side sit the reservation-driven rooms, places like Canlis and Joule, where the sequence of a meal is as deliberate as the food itself.
 On the other side sits a smaller, less-discussed tier: counter-service spots and walk-in slice operations that serve the city's office workers, hotel guests, and late arrivals who want something immediate and without ceremony.
-A Pizza Mart, at 925 Stewart St in the dense retail and hospitality block just east of Pike Place Market, occupies that second track.
+A Pizza Mart is an American Pizza restaurant at 925 Stewart St, Seattle, WA 98101, serving an all-day, walk-in-friendly counter format at about $20 per person.
+It occupies that second track.

 The address itself is instructive.
 Stewart Street at that block sits within walking distance of Seattle's convention corridors, the Pike-Pine retail stretch, and a cluster of mid-range hotels.
 The foot traffic is high, the need is practical, and the format that succeeds here tends to reward speed and consistency over complexity.
 That context matters more than any single menu decision in understanding what A Pizza Mart is for and who it serves.